ArianeAlix/Master-MVA/DL for Medical Imaging/README.md

 # Project for the Deep Learning for Medical Imaging course

 ## Title
-Vessel Extraction from Retinal Images
+Vessel Extraction from Retinal Images (DRIVE dataset)

 ## Abstract
 In this work, we present a description and evaluation of our